 Do you have before and after school care?

 A. We offer an in-house After School program for students 4K-8.
-Open before school from 6:45-7:45 and after school until 6:00 p.m.; (see the Before and After School Care handbook found on the handbook page for more information); Safe and structured environment- opportunities for play, movement, and homework completion; Students may come before or after any school associated activities such as volleyball, basketball, etc.; Registration fee of $25; Flexible hours AND days of the week; Pay by the hour at the rate of $5 per hour; Fill out a weekly schedule the week prior to care; Students will bring their own snack; We will hold admission to 30 students at the onset of the program to ensure a staffing ratio of 15 students to one adult supervisor.
+Open before school from 6:45-7:45 and after school until 6:00 p.m.; (see the Before and After School Care handbook found on the handbook page for more information); Safe and structured environment- opportunities for play, movement, and homework completion; Students may come before or after any school associated activities such as volleyball, basketball, etc.; Registration fee of $25; Flexible hours AND days of the week; Pay by the hour at the rate of $5 per hour; Fill out a weekly schedule the week prior to care; Students will bring their own snack; We will hold admission to 30 students to ensure a staffing ratio of 15 students to one adult supervisor.

 Our Extend-A-Day Coordinator works closely with our Early childhood teachers to reinforce, enrich, and expand the learning that occurs in those classes.
 There is also a rest period, recess, story time, etc. included in the daily schedule for Extend-A-Day.